Up to 60% off sofas & mattresses — limited‑time deals.

 Which model is best for couples?

-Dream 13" Plush for the calmest partner sleep, or Dream 14" Pillowtop for balance.
+Dream 13" Plush for the calmest partner sleep, or Dream 14" Pillowtop for a more balanced feel.

 Which model feels the firmest?

-Dream 13" Extra Firm, followed closely by Pure Firm.
+Dream 13" Extra Firm, with Pure Firm close behind.

 Which model is best for side sleeping?

-Dream 13" Plush, with Dream 14" Pillowtop as the safer “middle ground.”
+Dream 13" Plush, with Dream 14" Pillowtop as a safer middle ground.

 Previous post